-In 2018, as part of an initiative through the League of Resident Theatres and as a response to community input around the casting process of The Book of Will, Northlight formed an Equity, Diversity, and Inclusion Committee.
+In 2018, Northlight formed an Equity, Diversity, and Inclusion Committee.
 The purpose of the EDI Committee is to evaluate internal systems and take actionable steps toward lasting institutional change.
 This committee, which consisted of both internal and external stakeholders, generated a list of action items in November of 2018.
 Since then, Northlight has worked toward implementing the items on this list.

 - We will continue to implement industry best practices in intimacy, fight choreography, etc. and we will develop a system by which actors can express the need for the aforementioned experts.

-- We will offer programming that features underrepresented people in positive and compassionate ways beyond the struggles and traumas associated with their marginalization.
+- We will continue to evaluate our programming to feature underrepresented people in positive and compassionate ways beyond the struggles and traumas associated with their marginalization.

-- We will maintain an Equity, Diversity, and Inclusion committee and that committee will reflect the diversity of all of the communities we serve in our artistic, educational, and community outreach programming.
+- We will expand our Equity, Diversity, and Inclusion committee to reflect the diversity of all of the communities we serve in our artistic, educational, and community outreach programming.

-- We will create an EDI resource guide with materials for staff, cast, and crew that will outline our practices and update as needed.
+- We will create a core EDI resource guide with materials for all staff, artists, teachers and board that will outline our practices and update as needed.
 These resources will also be added to our Social Accountability page for public access.

 - We will create a protocol for hiring teaching artists to include all EDI practices to ensure schools and community organizations are working with a cohort of teaching artists that reflect the demographics of their students and communities.